khutchins/ComicMerge/README.md

 ## Description

 This is a simple tool that allows you to merge multiple .cbz files into a single .cbz file.
+If you just want something a web page that can do that, try [ComicMergeJS](https://khutchins.github.io/ComicMergeJS/).

 ## Usage